 The Collège Pierre-Elliott-Trudeau Library offers students an interactive space to collaborate, explore, read, conduct research or study.

 Our goals for a 21st century learning center focus on the following:

 • Inclusive collections that acknowledge and celebrate diverse experiences and provide instructional opportunities to empower learners as effective users and creators of information and ideas.

 • Access to digital resources and tools to support transformational learning and develop the digital curation skills of students.

 • Initiatives that integrate elements of deeper learning, critical thinking, information literacy, digital citizenship, creativity, innovation, and the active use of technology.

 • Initiatives that encourage and facilitate students to become increasingly self-directed as they create digital products of their learning that engage them in critical thinking, collaboration, and authentic real-world problem solving.

 • Provide equitable access to collection tools using digital resources, programming, and services.

 • Provide flexible spaces that promote inquiry, creativity, collaboration, and community.

 We offer resources in French, English and in Spanish, fiction and non-fiction books.
 Reference materials include print and online education resources, current magazines, DVDs, and CDs.
-Also, students have access to one of 17 computers for inquiry -based learning assignments.
+Also, students have access to one of 17 laptops for inquiry -based learning assignments.